Policy

 4 – Cardholders should reconcile transactions in the selected date range only if the goods or services have been received.
 Travel transactions may need to be added to a reimbursement request instead of the cardholder’s p-card reconciliation.

-4a – If the cardholder uses their p-card to pay for their own travel expenses, a business meal, or a meal for a non-employee, then those expenses must be added to the cardholder’s travel reimbursement request.
+4a – If the cardholder is traveling and uses their p-card to pay for their own travel expenses or for a non-employee’s travel expenses, then those expenses including agency booking fees must be added to the cardholder’s reimbursement request.

-4b – If the cardholder uses a p-card to pay for another person’s travel expenses, those expenses should be added to the cardholder’s p-card reconciliation.
-See p-card policy 21-1 section F-7.
+4b – If the cardholder is not traveling and uses their p-card to pay for an employee’s conference registration, a non-employee’s travel expenses, or contracted rideshares, then those expenses should be added to the cardholder’s p-card reconciliation.

-5 – Cardholders must attach itemized receipts for each transaction in Concur.
-If a cardholder does not have an itemized receipt, see section C: Missing receipts.
+5 – Cardholders must attach an itemized receipt or other sufficient documentation to each p-card transaction in Concur.
+If a cardholder doesn’t have an itemized receipt or other sufficient documentation, see section C.

-• dates the items were purchased or dates the services were incurred,
+- dates the items were purchased or services incurred;

 6 – Cardholders must upload any other documentation necessary to show the p-card purchases complied with applicable GovOps Division of Finance and GovOps Division of Purchasing policies.